Diabetes Diet Pregnancy

 Fluids

-- Be sure to drink at least a QUART of filtered or spring water each day as part of your diabetes diet pregnancy.
+• Be sure to drink at least two QUARTS of filtered or spring water each day as part of your diabetes diet pregnancy.
+Add a couple drops of lemon, lime or wild orange essential oil for flavor if you desire.

 Avoid Eating ANY of the Following